nitad54448/yappari-5-1/README.md

 #### Save active exp and calc datasets ####
 This command allows you to save the *active* experimental data and calculated data, in a 5 columns ASCII file.
 Note that all datasets are saved in a single file, each dataset will be separated by the label of the set.
 This might be used to plot nicer graphs.

-#### Average active datasets ####
-This command will calculate the mean of Zr and Zi for the selected datasets.
-This function can be applied to datasets measured at the same frequencies.

 #### Erase active datasets ####
 Irreversible action removing one or more datasets and all related parameters from memory (by active one should understand “selected”)